How to manage your wealth through super at any age

 When you hit the retirement pension phase, you are now subject to a transfer balance cap of $1.6 million.
 This means you need to keep a close eye on your transfer balance account to optimise the tax-free amount you invest – both now and into the future.

 The tax office keeps track of this via a ‘debits and credits’ system.
 Common credits include your retirement pension balance at 30 June 2017 and any future monies moved into the pension phase.
 Common debits—which increase your available cap space—are super fund rollovers or lump sum withdrawals.
-There are several events that may impact your transfer balance account, so if you’re unsure or your balance is hovering near $1.6 million, talk to your financial advisor.
+There are several events that may impact your transfer balance account, so if you’re unsure or your balance is hovering near $1.6 million, talk to your financial adviser.

 Any future withdrawals you make in excess of the mandatory age-based minimum will need to be carefully allocated to take into consideration your transfer balance account, taxation and social security.
 While lump sum and pension withdrawals are both possible, failing to determine the most suitable option may adversely impact your transfer balance account.